Nabeel-javaid/report/README.md

  **Foundry Testing:**

-   Foundry, a modern smart contract testing framework, was utilized to test the reNFT contracts.
+   Foundry, a modern smart contract testing framework, was utilized to test the Salty contracts.
 This involved several key steps:

    a. **Installation and Setup:**
       - Foundry was installed using the command `curl -L https://foundry.paradigm.xyz | bash`, followed by `foundryup` to ensure the latest version was in use.